 No. You will need to turn your current key to Department of Housing and Residence Life.
 You will be required to show your student ID to receive your new key.
 Please note for security purpose each roommate must be present to turn in their old key and receive their new key.

-Prior to your respective contract deadline (April 1st for upper class students, July 1 for incoming freshman students), students may send an email to email@example.com, stating that they would like to cancel their contract and the reason they are cancelling their contract.
+Prior to your respective contract deadline (February 1st for upper class students, April 1st for returning students, June 30th for incoming freshman students), students may send an email to firstname.lastname@example.org, stating that they would like to cancel their contract and the reason they are cancelling their contract.
 The Housing and Residence Life Office will send an email confirmation that the contract has been cancelled.

 A very limited number of double occupancy rooms can be requested as private on a semesterly basis.
 You can make request via email to the Housing Office at email@example.com after the advertised room change period.
 All requests will be processed in the order in which they are received.
 Based on semesterly occupancy, this option is not always available.
 We will respond to your request via your UWG email with an approval or denial.
 Should your request be approved, your email response will include further instructions, including rates, payment etc.